xmidt-org/ears/docs/metrics.md

 and
 [`touchhttp.Provide()`](https://pkg.go.dev/github.com/xmidt-org/touchstone@v0.0.3/touchhttp#Provide)
 provides everything you need for setting up a registry and handling a metrics endpoint.
-The documentation explain what each function is providing.
+The documentation explains what each function is providing.

 These are the general steps for wiring and exporting metrics: